delsmith/PhotoArchivist/README.md

 # PhotoArchivist
- Tools for copying unique image files to a Calendar-based catalogu
+ Tools for copying unique image files to a Calendar-based catalogue